Gina Harper, et al. v. Professional Probation Services, Inc., et al.

-The ethics complaint against the judge also alleges that Gomany failed to protect other constitutional rights of defendants in his court, by failing to provide counsel to those who could not afford it, and failing to provide interpreters to those who did not speak English, among other violations.
+The SPLC also filed a judicial ethics complaint against the judge for delegating judicial functions to PPS without ensuring due process.
+Among other violations, the ethics complaint alleged that Gomany failed to protect other constitutional rights in his court, including the right to counsel for those who could not afford it and access to interpreters for those who did not speak English.

 After the lawsuit and ethics complaint were filed, the Gardendale Municipal Court removed all defendants from the company’s supervision.
 The city and the judge entered into a settlement agreement.
 The terms included reforming court practices and providing defendants with payment plans for court costs and fines without charging an additional fee.